The AirBox Indoor Air Quality Testing Services

 air is – or how dirty

-The objective of the AirBox Indoor Air Quality Assessment and Verification Testing is to conduct a thorough examination of air quality within client facilities, with a primary focus on identifying key contaminants of concern (COCs).
+The objective of the AirBox Indoor Air Quality Testing is to conduct a thorough examination of indoor air quality within client facilities, with a primary focus on identifying key contaminants of concern (COCs).
 These studies are rooted in the latest scientific research pertaining to contaminants typically found in the specific industrial or commercial settings.

-To ensure the accuracy and relevance of our findings, we adhere to the most up-to-date guidelines and requirements provided by ASHRAE (American Society of Heating, Refrigerating and Air-Conditioning Engineers) Standards.
+To ensure the accuracy and relevance of our findings, our Analytical Science Group adheres to the most up-to-date guidelines and requirements provided by ASHRAE (American Society of Heating, Refrigerating and Air-Conditioning Engineers) Standards.
 These standards are widely acknowledged for their stringent criteria for maintaining optimal indoor environmental quality.

-In addition to leveraging these standards, our approach includes the deployment of technicians with high-precision portable sensors capable of detecting and measuring a wide range of air contaminants at high resolution.
-This technology enables real-time monitoring and analysis of air quality, providing detailed insights into the types and concentrations of contaminants present.
+The AirBox strategy involves utilizing technicians equipped with advanced portable sensors to detect a wide range of indoor air contaminants with high precision.
+This technology allows for real-time monitoring and analysis, offering detailed insights into the types and concentrations of contaminants present.

-Furthermore, we will complement our on-site sensor data with thorough laboratory measurements.
-These lab analyses will provide a deeper understanding of the properties of the identified contaminants, offering a more nuanced view of the air quality within any and all spaces.
-This comprehensive approach, combining state-of-the-art sensor technology with in-depth laboratory analysis, ensures a precise assessment of air quality within commercial facilities.
+Additionally, we enhance our on-site sensor data with comprehensive laboratory measurements.
+These analyses will provide a deeper understanding of the identified contaminants, giving a more nuanced perspective on indoor air quality in various environments.
+By combining cutting-edge sensor technology with detailed third-party laboratory analysis, AirBox ensures an accurate indoor air quality test in commercial spaces.

 4 simple steps

-Our data-driven Air Quality Assessment and Verification takes the guesswork out of what’s going on with your air.
+Our data-driven Indoor Air Quality Testing services takes the guesswork out of what’s going on with your air.

 It tells you exactly what contaminants are in your indoor air and how many of them.
 These steps will lead you